melchor629/hny/README.md

 You can see the source code of the _Happy New Year_ of every year I made one.
 Not all pages are in english, some could be in spanish.

 You can prepare a docker image with all of them by running `./build.sh` script.
+To run the server, simply execute `docker container run --rm -it -p 80:80 hny-melchor9000` and go to [http://localhost](http://localhost).

 Have fun :)